ubccr/iquota/README.rst

 Configure caching
 ------------------------------------------------------------------------

-iquota-server can optionally be configured to cache results for a given time period.
-This helps reduce the load on the OneFS API and provide better iquota performance.
+iquota-server should be configured to cache results for a given time period.
+This helps reduce the load on the storage APIs and provide better iquota performance.
 To enable caching first install redis then update /etc/iquota/iquota.yaml.